 Bonus: View Credit As Money — The debtor’s habit is to use credit to extend purchasing power as if it was real money.
 That works in the short term, but has the opposite effect in the long term because the added interest costs make everything more expensive.

 Buying on time impoverishes you and makes the banks rich.

 The wealthy habit is to earn interest instead of paying it.
 This may decrease short term purchasing power, but it increases long term purchasing power resulting in greater wealth over your lifetime.

 I can already hear the objections.

-“But Todd, this habit stuff is all fine and good for most people but my debt is different.
-It was caused by medical emergency, unexpected layoff, divorce, student loans, (add your reason here).
+“But Todd, this habit stuff is all fine and good for most people, but my debt is different.
+It was caused by a medical emergency, unexpected layoff, divorce, student loans, (add your reason here).
 I didn’t accumulate my debt through bad habits like you talk about.”

 Taking responsibility is difficult.
 It means you have to give up the victim role.

 But it’s the only way you can empower yourself, take charge of your life, and permanently solve your financial difficulties.

 When you are a victim to debt, you give away all your power to solve it.
 After all, it’s someone else’s fault.
 It’s outside of your control.
 There’s nothing you can do about it.

 However, when you own responsibility you take back your power.
 The fact that you caused your debt means you have the power to cure it and never let it happen again.
 And that’s a good thing.